openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 1. Configure each device as usual.
 2. Load the network to the Multi-Device plugin created on top of a (prioritized) list of the configured devices.
 This is the only change needed in the application.
-3. As with any other ExecutableNetwork call (resulting from `InferenceEngine::Core::LoadNetwork`), you create as many requests as needed to saturate the devices.
+3. As with any other ExecutableNetwork call (resulting from `InferenceEngine::ov::compile_model`), you create as many requests as needed to saturate the devices.

 These steps are covered below in detail.